itu-devops/itu-minitwit-ci/README.md

 ### Authorize Travis CI

 Now, we will setup Travis CI to run a CI/CD pipeline whenever we push commits to our repository.
-Start by clicking on your profile picture in the upper right corner (make sure to click the image and not the dropdown arrow!).
+Start by clicking on your profile picture in the upper right corner (make sure to click the image and not the dropdown arrow!) and click `Settings`.

 ![](images/click_profile.png)